 As a trainer, you have a lot riding on your shoulders.
-Training new or existing employees can help your company improve employee performance, increase engagement, improve customer satisfaction, and so much more.
-But your organization can only reap the benefits of training when it’s presented properly.
+Training new or existing employees can help your company improve employee performance, engagement, customer satisfaction, and so much more.
+But, your organization can only reap the benefits of training when it’s presented properly.

 Do: